 With Tarzan’s Desert Mystery the series continues with the Ape Man’s jungle adventures for the war effort.
 Now Tarzan isn’t going out of his way to engage the Axis powers, they just keep crossing paths, and when you try and cross Tarzan it doesn’t matter who you’re working for, he will take you down.
 Once again Jane is missing from these adventures, and is explained away as being still back in war-torn London working as a nurse to help with War Effort, in her own way i.e. less elephant stampedes and more bandaging.

 The movie opens with Boy (Johnny Sheffield) kicking it back with his chimpanzee pal Cheeta and a baby elephant, but then the quiet of the jungle is interrupted by a passing plane, one that tosses out a canister attached to a parachute.
 This is apparently how Tarzan (Johnny Weissmuller) and Boy get their mail now, and because Tarzan is still an illiterate mook Boy is given the job of reading the letter.
-From this letter we learn that many of the soldiers Jane is treating are suffering from some kind of jungle fever.
+From this letter, we learn that many of the soldiers Jane is treating are suffering from some kind of jungle fever.
 She requests that Tarzan travel to the jungles of Bir-Herari, which is located across the desert, and where the rare fruit can be found that can be used to cure Jungle Fever.
 The letter specifically mentions that the trip is too dangerous for Boy, but Boy uses Tarzan’s inability to read to lie about the letter’s contents stating that Jane actually wishes Tarzan to take Boy along.